medcomdk/medcom-ig-template/README.md

-# ig-template-dk
+# MedCom IG-template

-Template for all DK FHIR implementation guides
+Template for all MedCom's FHIR Implementation Guides

 Use it by stating

-`template = hl7.dk.fhir.template#current`
+`template = medcom.fhir.template#current`